Solid Waste & Recycling

 Curbside Recycling & Refuse Program

 Curbside recycling is collected every other week, on the same day as refuse pick-up.
-To look up your collection day and recycling schedule please view the Recycling Weeks by Address (PDF) and the 2021 Recycling Calendar
+To look up your collection day and recycling schedule please view the Recycling Weeks by Address (PDF) and the 2022 Recycling Calendar .
+If you have any questions about the schedule , call the recycling coordinator at 203-287-7021.

 - New Year's Day